 Foreword – thanks to Ben Jones of Darlingtons Solicitors for this helpful article.
-Ben specialises in employment law, including compromise agreements, restrictive covenant and restraint of trade issues, redundancy and employment tribunal claims for both employers and employees.
+Ben specialises in employment law, including help for employees on compromise agreements, restrictive covenant and restraint of trade issues, redundancy and employment tribunal claims for both employers and employees.

 On an asset acquisition, the parties to the transaction must consider the impact of the Transfer of Undertakings (Protection of Employment) Regulations 2006 (‘TUPE regulations’).